Aiikon/IseAddons/README.md

 ```powershell
 Get-ChildItem | Select-Object -First 1 | Format-List -Property *
 ```
 You'll also see the text "Get-ChildItem C:\Windows" in Cyan preceded by a header.
 Moving your caret to the second line by pressing the Down Arrow key and pressing Alt+F2 will show that you executed two lines.
-Using this addon (and assuming you write scripts with pipeline statements on separate lines) you should be able to walk through a pipeline and quickly preview the results at each step.
+Try putting the caret on other lines and try the other hotkeys.
+Using this addon (and assuming you write scripts with pipeline steps on separate lines) you should be able to walk through a pipeline and quickly preview the results at each step.

 You'll notice if you put your caret inside of the ForEach-Object loop you'll only execute the one line in the loop.
 If you put your caret on } on the last line you'll execute everything.
 Just look at the "Executing ISE Caret/Selection Value" text to get a feel for how it works.
 Also remember that highlighting any text will execute just the highlighted text, and if your caret is on a variable name you'll get just the contents of the variable.